ToxicFrog/doomrl-server/README.md

 This holds information about games in progress.
 For each game there's a ttyrec file named for the player.
 If the player has a game in progress but is not currently playing, the file has a `.save` suffix.

 ## Future Work

-User editing of configuration files using `nano -R`.
-This will require a bit more thought about how to arrange config files.

 Generation of a static web interface for high score lists and mortem/ttyrec files in `www/`.